gcbel/ehr/README.md

 Webpage can be viewed in any browser and navigation links in the top right can be used to navigate to sections on the page.

+#### Patient Records Management:
-**Patient Records Management**: Create, update, and manage patient records, including demographics, medical history, and visit notes.
+Create, update, and manage patient records, including demographics, medical history, and visit notes.

+#### Appointment Scheduling:
-**Appointment Scheduling**: Integrated scheduling system to track patient appointments and physician availability.
+Integrated scheduling system to track patient appointments and physician availability.

+#### Prescription Management:
-**Prescription Management**: Digitally manage prescriptions, including e-prescribing, renewals, and medication tracking.
+Digitally manage prescriptions, including e-prescribing, renewals, and medication tracking.

+#### Lab Results Tracking:
-**Lab Results Tracking**: Upload, review, and manage lab results directly in the system for easy access.
+Upload, review, and manage lab results directly in the system for easy access.

+#### Care Coordination:
-**Care Coordination**: Facilitate better communication and coordination between healthcare providers.
+Facilitate better communication and coordination between healthcare providers.

+#### Secure Messaging:
-**Secure Messaging**: Encrypted messaging for patient-provider communication.
+Encrypted messaging for patient-provider communication.

+#### Data Analytics:
-**Data Analytics**: Generate patient summaries and visualize health trends with built-in analytics tools.
+Generate patient summaries and visualize health trends with built-in analytics tools.

+#### Security:
-**HIPAA-Compliant Security**: Robust encryption and access control to ensure the privacy and integrity of patient data.
+Robust encryption and access control to ensure the privacy and integrity of patient data.

 ## Credits